FCSS Programs & Events

 Developed by The Psychology Foundation of Canada, the Kids Have Stress Too! program helps parents, caregivers and educators understand childhood stress, and how to provide children with the tools to deal with stress effectively.
 It is a broad-based primary prevention program which provides parents, caregivers, and communities with the knowledge, awareness and skills to help young people become healthier and more resilient through learning how to manage their stress.
 The program includes a range of resources designed for parents, those who work with young children in early learning settings and for classrooms.

-This program runs between 12 - 16 weeks for approximately 1-hour per week.
+This program runs for 12 - 16 weeks for approximately 1-hour per week.

 Family & Adult Programs